justin-0/react-hono/README.md

 - [x] Hono RPC for typesafety
 - [x] Static serve frontend build files - root and fallback
 - [x] Create middleware to set a user var
+- [] create endpoint to check we have a user

 ## After hardcoded values work as expected when querying server